braekling/WP-Matomo/readme.txt

 == Changelog ==

 = 1.0.16 =
+* Added Innocraft Cloud support (the new service created by the people behind Piwik).
+Piwik.pro is still usable via HTTP mode, the configuration will be updated automatically.
 * Bugfix: Avoid unnecessary notices
 * Bugfix: Avoid a warning in proxy script
 * Bugfix: NoScript code is working again